 Imagine if you lived in a high-crime area in a major city and only had one lock on your door.
 Once a thief found a way to bypass or pick the lock, stealing your valuables would be easy.
 It would be much more difficult for him or her to break into your home if you added multiple types of locks on your door, plus different types of locks or intrusion prevention systems on your windows.
 Even if he or she did happen to find a way to pick one or two of the locks, the others would prevent him or her from entering your apartment.

 The same principle applies to IT security.
 Adding layers ensures that even if a hacker takes advantage of a backdoor or flaw in one IT security system, the other systems will slow down the attack or prevent him or her from accessing vital systems and information.

-Cyber criminals can do considerable damage to your company.
+These cybercriminals can do considerable damage to your company.
 In addition to unleashing destructive viruses and malware and stealing sensitive data, their attacks can reduce staff productivity and create an environment in which it’s impossible to make sales and serve your customers.
-Layered IT security offers the ideal way to ensure that you don’t become a victim of cyber crime.
+Layered IT security offers the ideal way to ensure that you don’t become a victim of cybercrime.

 What Types of Systems Can Be Used in Layered Security?